 The manager wants to edit, view, and update information in the database.
 To do this he/she needs access to both sales and support team databases which can be done if he/she is provided with many-to-many relationships or as we say master-detail relationships in Salesforce.
 This can be done by using Junction Object in Salesforce.

-Learn Salesforce in detail by watching the video on Salesforce Tutorial-
+Learn Salesforce in detail by watching the video on Salesforce Training-

 What is Junction Object in Salesforce?

 Salesforce allows the use of Junction Objects which enables many-to-many relationships.
 Junction Object is a type of custom object which allows linking one custom object or one custom instance to many children records and each child can equally be linked to many parents.

 Junction Object in simple terms can be called a custom object with two master details fields.

 Now a common question arrives in all Salesforce interviews: what is the use of Junction Object?
 The answer is, junction object is used to link one exemplar of a particular record to many child records and many child records to one record respectively.

 Applying for a Salesforce Admin job?
 Check out our blog on top Salesforce Admin Interview Questions and Answers!

 Best practices for the creation of Junction Object in Salesforce-

 - The first master-detail created on the junction object is known as the primary master